featherbear/UNSW-COMP1531/README.md

 git push
 ```

 4. MAKE SURE YOU UNDERSTAND THE PURPOSE OF EACH OF THE 3 ABOVE COMMANDS!
-If you are unsure about any of them, ask your tutor.
+If you are unsure about any of them, ask your tutor or rewatch the tutorial videos.
 5. Go back to GitHub and confirm that your changes have been pushed to the server.

 ## 3\.
 Do your first pull